-Royal connections to the Cotswolds are well established today with Highgrove, home to Prince Charles situated near Tetbury, and 6 miles away Gatcombe is home of his sister Princess Margaret.
-History is no different, with a plethora of Royal connections across the area going back to the burial of Anglo-Saxon Kings in Malmsbury and the imprisonment of Monarchs in Berkeley Castle.
+Royal connections to the Cotswolds are well established today with Highgrove, home to Prince Charles situated near Tetbury, and 6 miles away Gatcombe is home of his sister Princess Anne.
+History is no different, with a plethora of Royal connections across the area going back to the burial of Anglo-Saxon Kings in Malmesbury and the imprisonment of Monarch's in Berkeley Castle.

 Sudeley Castle is another location steeped in Royal history.
 Built many years before, the castle was in disrepair when Henry VIII and his second wife Anne Boleyn visited in 1535.
 Anne's fate was beheading in the Tower of London a year later, but the castle maintained Royal engagements for some time longer and is the resting place for Henry's sixth and final wife Catherine Parr.
 Details of that are for another time, but perhaps the connection with the most intrigue can be reserved for Henry VIII and Anne Boleyn's daughter, Elizabeth I and the small Cotswold village of Bisley near Stroud.

 Elizabeths' reign is one of the most celebrated in British history, spanning 45 years between 1558 and 1603.
 Known as the 'Virgin Queen', Elizabeth never had children or even married.
 Could her apparent celibacy be connected to something more?

 In 1542 the 9 year old Princess Elizabeth was taken to Bisley by her two guardians Thomas Parry and Lady Kat Ashley to escape an outbreak of plague in London.
 They were staying at an old hunting lodge in the little village deep in the Gloucestershire countryside, known as Overcourt House, a building still present in Bisley today.